Assistant Secretary of Defense for Nuclear Deterrence, Chemical, and Biological Defense Policy and Programs

-The assistant secretary of defense for nuclear, chemical and biological defense programs, or ASD(NCB), is the principal adviser to the secretary of defense, deputy secretary of defense and the under secretary of defense for acquisition and sustainment on policy and plans for nuclear, chemical, and biological defense programs.
+The assistant secretary of defense for nuclear deterrence, chemical, and biological defense policy and programs, or ASD (ND-CBD), is the principal adviser to the secretary of defense, the deputy secretary of defense, and the under secretaries of defense for acquisition and sustainment and policy, on policy and plans for nuclear, chemical, and biological defense programs.

+The post has previously held the following names: the assistant to the secretary of defense for atomic energy, or ATSD (AE); the assistant to the secretary of defense for nuclear and chemical and biological defense programs, or ATSD (NCB); and the assistant secretary of defense for nuclear, chemical, and biological defense programs, or ASD (NCB).

+The current assistant secretary of defense (nuclear deterrence, chemical, and biological defense policy and programs) is Robert Kadlec.

 Duties

-The assistant secretary of defense for nuclear, chemical and biological defense programs develops policies, advice, and recommendations on nuclear energy, nuclear weapons, and chemical and biological defense, including:
+The assistant secretary of defense for nuclear deterrence, chemical, and biological defense policy and programs (ASD (ND-CBD)) develops policies, advice, and recommendations on nuclear energy, nuclear weapons, and chemical and biological defense, including: